GMAC ResCap: History

-In 1982, Residential Funding Company LLC was formed as a subsidiary of Northwest Bank.
-It began operations in 1986.

-In 1990, the company was acquired by GMAC Mortgage Corporation.
+Residential Funding Company LLC was formed in 1982 as a subsidiary of Northwest Bank and began operations in 1986.
+The company was acquired by GMAC Mortgage Corporation in 1990.

 In 2005, GMAC (now Ally Financial), a subsidiary of General Motors, transferred ownership of GMAC Mortgage Corporation and Residential Funding Corporation (GMAC-RFC) to Residential Capital Corporation (ResCap) and contributed $2 billion of equity.

-As of the end of 2006, the company had $48 billion, or 76% of its mortgage portfolio invested in subprime loans.
+By of the end of the next year, the company had $48 billion, or 76% of its mortgage portfolio invested in subprime loans.

-In January 2007, the company eliminated 1,000 jobs.

-In October 2007, the company eliminated 3,000 jobs.
-At the beginning of 2007, the company had 14,000 employees.
+The company eliminated 1,000 jobs in January 2007, and an additional 3,000 positions that October.

-In May 2008, the company reported that it may run out of money.

-In June 2008, the company completed a $60 billion refinancing.
+In May 2008, the company reported concerns that it may not meet its financial and debt obligations.
+Two months later, the company completed a $60 billion refinancing.

 On April 17, 2012, the company missed an interest payment.

-On May 14, 2012, the company filed for a pre-packaged bankruptcy that included the separation of the company from its parent, Ally Financial.
+Following a missed interest payment in the previous month, the company filed for the company filed for a pre-packaged bankruptcy in May 2012.
+The filing included the separation of the company from its parent, Ally Financial.

-On December 11, 2013, the company's Plan of Reorganization was approved by the bankruptcy court.
+The company's Plan of Reorganization was approved by the bankruptcy court in December of the following year.

 Litigation

-In September 2008, after suffering heavy losses during the subprime crisis, New Jersey Carpenters Health Fund sued the company and the underwriters of residential mortgage-backed securities issued by affiliates of the company, claiming that the prospectuses and registration statements of the RMBS did not adequately disclose the risks, were misleading to investors, and violated securities law.
-The company settled for $100 million and the 3 underwriters, Citigroup, Goldman Sachs Group and UBS AG, settled for $235 million, which was approved by the court in 2015.
+In 2008, the New Jersey Carpenters Health Fund filed a securities class action lawsuit against the company and the underwriters of residential mortgage-backed securities issued by its affiliates.
+The plaintiffs alleged that the securities' prospectuses and registration statements contained misleading information and failed to adequately disclose risks, therefore violating federal securities laws.
+While the case against Citigroup, Goldman Sachs Group and UBS AG was settled for $235 million in 2015, the company separately settled the claims against it for $100 million.